Western Federation of Miners: El Paso smelters' strike, 1913

-In April 1913, several hundred Mexican American workers at the American Smelting and Refining Company's copper smelter in El Paso, Texas.
+In April 1913, several hundred Mexican American workers at the American Smelting and Refining Company's copper smelter in El Paso, Texas, went on strike.
 During the strike, WFM officials competed with IWW officials to organize the workers with their respective unions.
 The WFM established a local union in El Paso and signed over 400 workers, though neither union was ever in control of the strike.
 While the strike ended in failure several weeks later, the WFM local remained.

 Michigan copper strike, 1913–1914

 In July 1913, locals of the Western Federation of Miners called a general strike against all mines in the Michigan Copper Country.
 The strike was called without approval by the national WFM, which was extremely low on funds after the recent strikes in the west.
 The union supported the strike, but faced great difficulties providing pay and supplies to the strikers.
 Hundreds of strikers surrounded the mine shafts to prevent others from reporting to work.
 Almost all mines shut down, although the workers were said to be sharply divided on the strike question.
 The union demanded an 8-hour day, a minimum wage of $3 per day, an end to use of the one-man drill, and that the companies recognize it as the employees' representative.

 The mines reopened under National Guard protection, and many went back to work.
 The companies instituted the 8-hour day, but refused to set a $3 per day minimum wage, refused to abandon the one-man drill, and especially refused to employ Western Federation of Miners members.

 On Christmas Eve 1913, the Western Federation of Miners organized a party for strikers and their families at the Italian Benevolent Society hall in Calumet.
 The hall was packed with between 400 and 500 people when someone shouted "fire."
 There was no fire, but 73 people, 62 of them children, were crushed to death trying to escape.
 This became known as the Italian Hall Disaster.
 Shortly after the disaster, WFM president Charles Moyer was shot and then forcibly placed on a train headed for Chicago.
 The strikers held out until April 1914, but then gave up the strike.
 The WFM was left with almost no funds to run its operations or future strikes.